sky-chaser-high/adobe-illustrator-scripts/README.md

 It is not necessary to select a line.

 ### Notes
-Insert a line with text wrapping in area type, it may not work well.
+Area type with wrapping may not work well.
 If you are using version 2020 or earlier, you will not be able to enter keyboard input after running the script.
 If you want to enter text, you must click with the mouse.